-In issuing its 2008 determination, the Remuneration Authority signalled its intention to review the basis and application of the mileage allowance payable to elected members prior to the release of its 2009/2010 Local Government Elected Members' Determination.
+As a result the Remuneration Authority signalled in its determination its intention to review the basis and application of the mileage allowance payable to elected members prior to the release of its 2009/2010 Local Government Elected Members' Determination.

 The Remuneration Authority has released a discussion paper on the payment of mileage allowances to elected members, highlighting some of the concerns it has about the application of the current policy.
 The paper includes a proposal to abolish the mileage allowance as it currently applies and for it to be replaced with a system which will provide for a reimbursement for travelling time and actual travel costs, but only in limited circumstances.